-Potential Members involvement in the community The assets they will contribute to ne Committee tee members, ensure broad commu unit y representation. onsider inviting (if app licable): ☐ Youth Newcomers to Canada ☐ Elders People living in low income situations □ Parents□ Business people All genders Students ☐ Elected officials People living with disabilities ☐ First Nations And?
+1 Potential Members Their interests and The assets they will contribute to Poteritial Members involvement in the community the Committee When colouting commit ttoo mombore, oncure broad commi unity representation ttee members, ensure broad commu inity representation.
+Consider inviting (if app Jiloabie). ☐ Youth ■ Newcomers to Canada □ Elders ☐ People living in low income situations Parents ☐ All genders Business people) ☐ Students ■ Elected officials ☐ People living with disabilities □ First Nations □ And?